This blog post has been revamped and updated for the latest 2023-2027 English study design.

 Study Guides

-Our awesome team of English high-achievers have analysed popular Language Analysis articles (most based off past VCAA exams).
+Our awesome team of English high-achievers have analysed popular Language Analysis articles (most based on past VCAA exams).
 Here's a compilation of all the ones we've covered so far:

-Medi-Info Card - VCAA Exam 2001 (we're going wayyy back!)
+2001 VCAA Exam: Medi-Info Card (we're going wayyy back!)

-Truancy - VCAA Exam 2002 (hey, weren't you born around this time?)
+2002 VCAA Exam: Truancy (hey, weren't you born around this time?)

-Taking Stock Sample Analysis – VCAA Exam 2010
+2010 VCAA Exam: Taking Stock Sample Analysis

 eBooks

-In this ebook, I teach you my unique SIMPLICITY and SPECIFICITY strategy.
+In this ebook, we teach you our unique SIMPLICITY and SPECIFICITY strategy.

-Many people overcomplicate Language Analysis, and as a result, they think it's much harder than it should be.
-I was one of those people.
+Many people overcomplicate Language Analysis, and as a result, they think it's much harder than it is.

-Practice Your Analysis
+e) Practise Your Analysis

-Analysing can get messy when you will have dozens of annotations sprawled across the text.
-Start testing out strategies that work for you.
 For example, try using idea-based-colouring.
-This means that if the article discusses injustice – for all techniques you identify dealing with injustice, highlight it yellow.
+This means that if the article discusses injustice, as you identify quotes and techniques dealing with injustice, highlight them in yellow.
 For freedom, highlight them green.
 This will have you annotating and grouping ideas in one go, saving time and confusion.

-Another approach is to use technique-based-colouring, where you highlight same or similar techniques in the one colour.
+Another approach is to use technique-based-colouring, where you highlight the same or similar techniques in one colour.

-Above is an example of idea-based-colouring from my Lawton, The Home Of The Giant Watermelon - VCAA Exam 2016 video.
-If you haven't watched this video series, don't worry if it doesn't make sense to you for now.
-The point here is how the colours help me to quickly locate ideas when I'm writing my essay.
+The image above shows an example of idea-based-colouring from our Lawton, The Home of the Giant Watermelon - VCAA Exam 2016 video.
+If you haven't watched this video series, don't worry if it doesn't make sense to you right now.
+The point here is how the colours can help you quickly locate ideas when you’re writing your essay.

-Write Plans
+f) Write Plans

-Once you've done some analysis and revision , it's time to write plans!
+Once you've done some analysis and revision, it's time to write some essay plans!
 Plans will help ensure you stick to your essay topic, and have a clear outline of what your essay will cover.
 This clarity is crucial to success in a Language Analysis essay.

-Doing plans is also an extremely time-efficient way to approach SACs.
-Rather than slaving away hours upon hours over writing essays, writing plans can will save you the burnout, and get you feeling confident faster.
+Essay planning is also an extremely time-efficient way to approach SACs.
+Rather than slaving away hours upon hours writing full essays, writing essay plans will save you the burnout and get you feeling confident faster.

-Write Essays
+g) Write Essays

-Yes, sad but it’s a fact.
+Yes, sad, but it’s a fact.
 Writers only get better by actually writing.
-Even if you just tackle a couple of essays then at least you will have started to develop a thinking process that will help you to set out arguments logically, utilise important quotes and time yourself against the clock.
-It will help you write faster as well – something that is a major problem for many students.
-With that said, let's get into how to write a Language Analysis next.
+Writing practice essays helps you develop the thinking process that allows you to set out your arguments logically, utilise important quotes and improve your analytical skills.
+Timing yourself and writing against the clock will also help you write faster - something that is a major problem for many students.
+With that said, let's get into how to write a Language Analysis essay next.

-Since we've established that Language Analysis is quite different from Text Response and Comparative, it's not surprising that the essay has its own set of best practices and rules.
+Language Analysis is quite different from Text Response and Creative Writing - it's not surprising that the essay has its own set of best practices and rules.

 Essay Structure